-- You can ask about injuries and bruises that you notice, which may be evidence of abuse.
-You can offer assistance such as accompanying someone to a hospital, to the police station, or to court.
+- Ask about injuries and bruises that you notice, which may be evidence of abuse.
+You can offer assistance such as accompanying someone to a hospital, to the police station, court, etc.

-- You can listen, without judging.
-Give someone the time to talk and believe what he/she says.
-Remind your friend that it is not his/her fault.
+- Listen without judging.
+Give someone the time to talk, and believe what they says Remind your friend that it is not their fault.
 Let them know they are not alone.

-- Realize that helping someone might be a slow process.
-The victim can sometimes choose to remain with an abuser.
+- Realize that helping someone might be a slow process, and that the victim may choose to remain with their abuser.

-- You can call police if you are concerned that someone is in danger.
+- Call police if you are concerned someone is in danger.
 Encourage the victim to also file a police report.